PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-17 07:56:57
+Last updated: 2024-04-17 07:57:32
-Random Quote: Balon was mad, Aeron is madder, and Euron is maddest of them all.  -  Baelor Blacktyde
+Random Quote: There is only one street where that is normal.
+Here's a hint: A giant yellow bird lives on it. - Barney Stinson